-The FFO informs all candidates of the results of the telephone interviews via e-mail.
+ECDC informs all candidates of the outcome of the virtual interviews via e-mail.

-Shortlisted candidates are invited to provide a ranked list of their preferred training sites from the list of available training sites for that cohort (see 3.2.5.2).
+Shortlisted candidates are invited to provide a list of their preferred training sites from the list of available training sites for that cohort (see 5.2.5).